 There are FREE SEO tools you can use.

 Yoast has great resources and a free plug-in that guides you in making key changes.
 There are free keyword search tools.
 Google Analytics is free.
 It is a freemium web analytics service offered by Google that tracks and reports website traffic.
-Answerthepublic.com is a cool tool maps keywords, phrases and questions.
+Answerthepublic.com is a cool tool for mapping keywords, phrases, and questions.

 It’s not complicated, it’s just A LOT of work and tiny details.

-Here’s an example: I had to go in my media library and provide a title and alt title for each image that included my keyword.
+Here’s an example: I had to go into my media library and provide a title and alt title for each image that included my keyword.
 I have like 60 images in my media library.
-Now imagine a list of 100 minute details like that.
+Now imagine a list of 100-minute details like that.
 Yes, chile’, that is that SEO life.
 Are you “bout” it?
 If not, never fear, that is why outsourcing is here.

 SEO will likely require testing and constant maintenance, so just get committed.